ACTIVITIES IN 2016

 A special Short Course "Design of High Lift Systems (1)" was given from 13.07. to 22.07.2016 at AVIC Qingan Group (QAG), Xi'an, Shaanxi, China.
 This short course discussed the needs for high lift together with high lift aerodynamics based on the Short Course "Aircraft Design".
-It was further based on material from my lectures "Aircraft Systems", "Development of Aircraft Design" and the Short Course "Evaluation of Aircraft Systems".
+It was further based on material from my lectures "Aircraft Systems", "Development of Aircraft Systems" and the Short Course "Evaluation of Aircraft Systems".
 The material was complemented with special design techniques for high lift systems as well as many examples of high lift systems and components of passenger aircraft.

 A Short Course "Aircraft Design" was given from 08.02. to 19.02.2016 at Vel Tech Technical University, Avadi, Chennai, India.
 It was followed by my and the student's participation at the IDAD 2016 Conference.
 The Short Course Notes for this Aircraft Design Short Course are now made public as part of the new Hamburg Open Online University (HOOU).
 More about my trip to India ...